Redefining Stability

 Published on 2016-08-31

 Defining stability is a hard problem due to many factors.
-I propose the use of
+I propose

-describe their true state.
+systems to better describe their true state.

 Common Points